 The Company does not have a formal training program for the Directors.
-However, the Board encourages Directors to attend trainings and seminars conducted by the Singapore Institute of Directors ("SID").
-In FY2022, all Directors have attended the Environmental, Social and Governance Essentials (Core) Seminar conducted by the SID.
-The Company will continue to keep Directors informed of the suitable seminars, conference and training courses and encouraged them to attend at the Company's expenses.
-By doing so, it will assist them in developing their skills and knowledge, executing their obligations to the Company and effectively discharge their duties as directors.
-The Audit Committee ("AC") and the Board had in the meetings held during FY2022 received briefings and updates from the Company's external auditors, Company Secretary and Management respectively on (a) developments in accounting and governance standards, in particular changes of the Singapore Financial Reporting Standards (International), and accounting standards relevant to the Group; (b) amendments to SGX-ST Listing Manual and the Code; and (c) strategic and business developments of the Group and any changes to commercial risks.
-The Directors can also request for further explanations, briefings or information on any aspects of the Company's operations and business issues from the Management.
+Training and professional needs of any director is addressed on an ad-hoc basis.
+Directors are informed and encouraged to attend seminars, conference and training courses at the Company's expenses that will assist them in developing their skills and knowledge, executing their obligations to the Company and effectively discharge their duties as directors.
+The Audit Committee ("AC") and the Board had in the meetings held during FY2021 received briefings and updates from the Company's external auditors, Company Secretary and Management respectively on (a) developments in accounting and governance standards, in particular changes of the accounting standards relevant to the Group; (b) amendments to SGX-ST Listing Manual; and (c) strategic and business developments of the Group and any changes to commercial risks.
+The Directors can also request for further explanations, briefings or information on any aspects of the Company's operations and business issues from Management.